diacode/diacode-website/source/blog/2016-01-08-trello-clone-with-phoenix-and-react-pt-2.html.markdown

-The final step is to tell **Phoenix** to start **Webpack** every time we start our development server, so it watches our changes while we are developing and generates the resulting asset files the main layout is going to reference.
+The final step is to tell **Phoenix** to start **Webpack** every time we start our development server, so it watches our changes while we are developing and generates the resulting asset files that the main view layout is going to reference.
 To do so we have to add a watcher in the ```config/dev.exs``` file:

 ```elixir